astuteo-llc/tailwind-breakout-grid/docs/visualizer.md

 An Alpine.js-powered visual debugging tool that helps designers see and understand the grid structure while building layouts.
 The visualizer provides real-time feedback about grid behavior and measurements.

 > **⚠️ DEVELOPMENT ONLY**: This tool is intended for local development only.
 Never include it in production builds.
-It adds ~100KB of JavaScript and exposes configuration internals.
+It adds ~124KB of JavaScript and exposes configuration internals.

+> **Using standalone CSS?** See [Visualizer Lite](visualizer-lite.md) for a lightweight (~31KB) read-only version without config editing features.

 ## Features